PRTG Manual: Remote Probe Setup via Device Tools

 - Start Probe Installation: Time estimation for the installation and installation start button

-If all prerequisites are met, you can install the remote probe on the target computer by clicking Install Remote Probe on "[device name]".
+If all prerequisites are met, you can install the remote probe on the target system by clicking Install Remote Probe on "[device name]".
 Wait until the process has ended.
 If the installation is successful, the following message appears in the Start Probe Installation section: Done.
 Result is: OK.

 If the installation is successful, you receive further instructions after the result message.
 You also receive a new ToDo ticket.